esheldon/nsim/config/README.txt

             m: 1.079e-04 +/- 7.232e-04  c: -5.260e-06 +/- 1.445e-05
             (1 sigma m: 1.079e-04 +/- 3.616e-04  c: -5.260e-06 +/- 7.225e-06)

+    - testing different interpolations
+        - will be based on the sim-e40 sim which is sort of an extreme due to rotations
+        - sim-e41 lanczos3
+            - large bias
+        - sim-e42 lanczos7

     - high distortioin
         - sim-e19
             - huge bias